Skip to content

 All Settings

 Everything is configured in the iPhone app and syncs to your watch.
-The Settings tab is organized into four groups: Account, Watch Settings, Other, and About.
+The Settings tab is organized into six groups: Account & Connection, Watch Settings, Control Center & Status Pages, Notifications, Tools & Automations, and Data & Help.

 Pro / Upgrade — Shows your current status (Pro, Trial with days remaining, or Free Mode).
 Tap to open the paywall.

-• Integration Install — Opens the same install flow used during first-run onboarding.
-If the Wrist Assistant integration is not installed yet, the sheet can guide you through either the recommended HACS path or the manual install path.
-With HACS, the app can install the integration, restart Home Assistant, wait for startup, and then try to add and activate the integration automatically.
-If Home Assistant needs one last confirmation form, the app hands off to Safari for that final step.
-Manual install remains available at all times and finishes by re-checking directly for the Wrist Assistant integration, without requiring HACS.
+• Integration Install / Update — Opens the same install flow used during first-run onboarding.
+If the integration isn’t installed, the sheet guides you through the recommended HACS path or manual install.
+If a newer integration release exists, the sheet pre-fills the right version so you can update via HACS in place.
+With HACS, the app can install/update the integration, restart Home Assistant, wait for startup, and add and activate the integration automatically; if Home Assistant needs one last confirmation form, the app hands off to Safari.
+See Update Banners.

 • Server Mode — Auto picks the fastest path.
 Only switch to Local or Remote for troubleshooting.